weaveworks-guides/weave-net-legacy/weave-multicast/weave-multicast.md

 1. Enable the ‘Specify an Amazon S3 template URL’ option and then click `Next`.
  ![](/guides/images/multicast/AWS-1-select-template.png)
 2. Enter a name for the stack.
-3. Select whether you want to deploy an additional sample app, called 'Hit Counter'that comes with this template.
-This app is different from the Multicast demo.
-Choose No if you don't want to deploy it.
+3. This template also comes with an additional sample app, called 'Hit Counter'.
+It is not required for the multicast demo, so select `No`.
-4. Next choose the key pair that you generated, from the KeyName dropdown.
+4. Select the key pair that you generated for your AWS Region.
 ![](/guides/images/multicast/AWS-2-specify-details-parameters.png)
 5. Add the Weave Cloud token into the WeaveScopeCloudService token field and click `Next`.
 4. The options dialog doesn’t require any input, so just click `Next`.